 Following the September 11th attack on the World Trade Center, Tom felt the call to serve his country in uniform; he ultimately left his law practice to join the US Army.
 Tom said “I joined the army to protect and defend the US Constitution.”
-He declined offers of a direct commission as an Army JAG Officer, volunteering instead to serve as an infantryman.
+He declined offers of a direct commission as an Army JAG Officer, volunteering instead to serve as an infantryman like his father.
 Tom was sworn in the US Army in Houston Texas as an enlisted man, E-4, on January 11, 2005 and entered Officer’s Candidate School in March 2005; he completed training and was commissioned as a 2nd Lieutenant on June 30, 2005.
 After commissioning, 2nd Lt Cotton entered a 14 week Officer’s Basic Course at Fort Benning, GA which he completed in November 2005.
 He then completed Ranger School, earning his Ranger Tab, and Airborne School, earning his Parachutist Badge.
 On May 19, 2006, 2nd Lieutenant Cotton deployed on Operation Iraqi Freedom to Baghdad as a platoon leader with the 101st Airborne Division.
 2nd Lt Cotton was responsible for a 41 man air-assault infantry platoon, and planned and led daily combat patrols.
 He completed his first combat tour in Iraq on November 20, 2006, and was awarded the Army Commendation Medal, the Combat Infantry Badge, the Iraq Campaign Medal, and various campaign/service medals; he was promoted to 1st Lieutenant on December 30, 2006.
 Following his Iraqi deployment, 1st Lt Cotton was assigned as a platoon leader at The Old Guard at Arlington National Cemetery, where he was responsible for conducting military honors funerals for Veterans of World War II to today’s combat operations in the world wide war on terrorism.
 In 2008, 1st Lt Cotton volunteered to return to combat duty, was promoted to Captain on August 1, 2008, and deployed to Afghanistan in support of Operation Enduring Freedom on October 15, 2008.
 He was assigned to Laghman Province, just north of the Tora Bora Mountains in eastern Afghanistan.
 He was assigned duty as the Operations Officer of a Provincial Reconstruction Team, where he planned and resourced daily counterinsurgency and reconstruction operations for an 83-member joint and interagency team; he returned from Afghanistan on July 20, 2009.
 For his second tour in Afghanistan he was awarded the Bronze Star Medal, the NATO Medal, the Air Force Achievement Medal, the Afghanistan Campaign Medal, and various campaign/service medals.
 He was honorably discharged from the US Army on September 26, 2009 at Fort Meyer, VA.

 After completing law school, Tom clerked for Federal Appellate Judge Jerry Smith, in the US Court of Appeals for the Fifth Circuit in Houston, TX.
 Then he entered private practice, where he concentrated in labor, employment, and constitutional law, in cases at all levels of state and federal courts.
 Following Active Duty service, he worked as a management consultant for McKinsey and Company.
 As a Business Consultant, Tom has advised some of America’s most respected companies on business strategy, operations, finance, and marketing.
 His business experience includes agribusiness, health care, oil and gas, food processing, insurance, and aerospace.
 Tom has appeared on numerous television and radio programs as an expert with firsthand knowledge of America’s policy on Afghanistan.
 These appearances included interviews on Fox & Friends, Larry King Live, CNN American Morning, The Hugh Hewitt Show, and the Laura Ingraham Show.
 Tom is member of the VFW, the NRA, the Yell County Republican Committee, the Arkansas State Bar, the Yell County Wildlife Federation, the Military Officers Association, and the First United Methodist Church of Dardanelle.
 Tom’s father, Len is the Vice Chair of the American Legion Boys State and a Commissioner on the Arkansas Veterans Commission.
-Tom enjoys working on his family cattle farm, spending time with his family and friends, and running marathons.
-Tom has been endorsed by Arkansas State Senator Michael Lamoureux and the Combat Veterans For Congress in the attachment serving in the 113thCongress, by endorsed Combat Veteran For Congress Cong Allen West (R-FL) (Ret), Bill Kristol’s Weekly Standard, Karl Rove’s American Crossroad, Club for Growth, Phyllis Schlafly’s Eagle Forum, Fred Barnes, Paul Singer, Elliot Abrams, Fred Malek, Sheldon Adelson, Michel Goldfarb, Bill Bennet, and Hugh Hewitt.
+Tom has always enjoyed working on his family cattle farm, spending time with his family and friends, and running marathons.
+Congressman Cotton has been endorsed by the 20 endorsed and elected Combat Veterans For Congress in the attachment serving in the 113thCongress, by endorsed Combat Veteran For Congress Cong Allen West (R-FL) (Ret), Bill Kristol’s Weekly Standard, Karl Rove’s American Crossroad, Club for Growth, Phyllis Schlafly’s Eagle Forum, Fred Barnes, Paul Singer, Elliot Abrams, Fred Malek, Sheldon Adelson, Michel Goldfarb, Bill Bennet, and Hugh Hewitt.